panghalamit/SimSCon/README.md

 ----------
 * number of virtual machines
 * number of phases
+* revenue for each vm
+* penalty for each pm
-* arrival rate for each pm
+* arrival rate in each phase for each pm
 * service rate for each vm

 See TODO file for examples.